tartanguru/alexa-google-search/README.md

 # Version 1.5

-** IMPORTANT - Ensure you select node.js 6.10 at step 7!!
-Other instructions on line will refer to node.js 4.3 which has been depreciated by Amazon**

 This version fixes the following issues in the original code:-

 1. Localisation and German support - the skill will now automatically detect which region it is running in and set the search and prompts into either US/UK English or German as appropriate.
 Make sure your skill and device are set to the SAME language